 - 1. The server manager (vsserver) is started as a daemon and listens for client's incoming connections. - 2.
 The OpenGL Vizserver client program (vizserver) calls the server with a hostname. - 3. vsserver replies. - 4. vizserver sends the authentication data (usually user's login name and password). - 5. vssserver dynamically loads an authentication module and verifies the user. - 6.
 If the user is authenticated to vsserver, the Start Session, Join Session, and Log out buttons in the client GUI (vizserver) become active. - 7.
-The user presses the Start Session button and chooses an initial configuration option in a Start Session Window. - 8. vsserver allocates the requested number of pipes and launches a session process. - 9. vssession initializes the allocated graphics pipes and calls a session script. - 10. vizserver presents a Session Control window to the user. - 11.
-The user launches applications on the server's console window displayed on the client.
+The user presses the Start Session button and chooses a Single-User session type in a Session Start window.
+The user chooses other initial configuration options if necessary. - 8. vsserver allocates the requested number of graphics pipes and launches a session process. - 9. vssession initializes the allocated graphics pipes and calls a session script. - 10. vizserver presents a Session Control window and a Console window to the user.